If you decide to join us, we urge you not to delay: advance interest in this tour outpaces any in the past so it is likely to sell out quickly.

 Tuesday March 5: Depart for Cairo.
 Turkish offers by far the best schedules, both directions; we are exploring the advantages of a group contract and will share that information as soon as we have it.

-Wednesday March 6: Late evening arrival in Cairo and transfer to the Steigenberger Hotel El Tahrir for a 5-night stay.
+Wednesday March 6: Late afternoon arrival in Cairo and transfer to the Steigenberger Hotel El Tahrir for a 5-night stay.

 Thursday March 7: Today we discover Islamic Cairo.
 We drive to the citadel of King Saladin, one of the most impressive defensive fortresses dating to the Middle Ages, offering sweeping views over Cairo.
 The citadel is home to the 19th-century Muhammad Ali (Alabaster) Mosque and a number of museums including Al Gawhara (Jewel) Palace Museum.
 14th-century Sultan Hassan Mosque, located just below the Citadel, is one of the largest mosques, not only in Egypt, but in the whole Arab world.
 Continue to visit Khan El Khalili Bazaar.
 Lunch included.